 Theodore [Joaquin Phoenix], a divorcé who works as a ghostwriter of love letters and birthday cards, thinks nothing of opening up to his handheld computer’s operating system—a newly released OS with artificial intelligence.
 Their relationship quickly grows from owner and digital personal assistant to friends and confidants to lovers.

-Phoenix carries the film on his shoulders, as most of the screentime is his reactions to an intimate object.
+Phoenix carries the film on his shoulders, as most of the screentime is his reactions to an inanimate object.
 But Scarlett Johansson, as the voice of Theodore’s OS, gives life and weight to a character with no body.

 The film is full of laughs, but also heartfelt as the audience can’t help but sympathize with and root for this struggling couple—rather than wishing Theodore would meet a “real” woman.